Jeff Cundy

-Jeff Cundy (born 1 March 1969) is an English amateur snooker player, who spent a number of seasons as a professional between 1991 and 2007.
+Jeff Cundy (born 1 March 1969) is an English former professional snooker player.

 Career

 1991 to 1997

 Cundy turned professional in 1991, playing and losing his first match against Tim Norris 2–5 in the Dubai Classic of that year.
 He recorded his first victory in his next match, beating Philip Minchin 5–2 en route to the third qualifying round of the Grand Prix, where he was eliminated 4–5 by Gary Lees.

 Cundy's furthest progression in an event in his début season was in the 1991 UK Championship, where he reached the last 64, beating Jason Curtis 6–2, Peter Bardsley 6–2, Darren Guest 6–1, the young Anthony Hamilton 6–3, Graham Cripsey 6–5, Gary Natale 6–4 and Jim Wych 6–2, before losing 2–9 to Mark Bennett.
 This run earned him £750, and he finished the season ranked 148th.

 Cundy entered thirteen tournaments during his second season as a professional; again, his furthest run was to the last 64, this time in Event Three of the 1993 Strachan Challenge, where he lost 1–5 to future World Championship finalist Nigel Bond.

 His best showing in a ranking event came at the 1993 British Open, where he lost 4–5 to Brian Morgan in the last 96.
 Having earned £1,025 during the season, Cundy finished it ranked six places higher than the last, at 142nd in the world.

 The following season began with another qualifying loss in the Dubai Classic, this year 4–6 to Paul Wykes.
 Cundy had better luck in the 1993 UK Championship, defeating Jonathan Saunders 5–1 and Joe Grech 5–3 before losing 3–5 to Karl Broughton in the last 128.